 There are a few ways to monitor your cloud application:

-2. Use monitoring tools for your cloud application that are agentless and can be installed in your on-premise infrastructure.
+- Use monitoring tools that can be installed in your on-premise infrastructure for your agentless cloud application.

 Any of these tools can provide real-time insight into how your app is performing and what’s causing issues.
 They can also help you identify trends that could point you in the right direction for resolving performance issues.